Magic Glossary- definitions of familiar magical terms

 Hocus Pocus

 Nonsense phrase used to help the magician "make something happen".
 Some feel that the word is a corruption of a Latin phrase used in the Mass, others say that it was the name of a magician.
 Still another source considers it a reference to the Norse folktale sorcerer Ochus Bochus.
-I could be a meaningless phrase created for its sound alone.
+It could also be a meaningless phrase, created for its sound alone.

 Juggler